yitongli123/ISC-TE/README.md

 and 250 are generated and stored in 'examples/labels/{image_type}/'.
 To apply other datasets, you can modify "preprocess_dataset.sh" and "preprocess.py".
 In testing, fully-annotated labels in 'examples/GT/{image_type}/' are used for validation, which need to be manually created.
-The airplane data used in the paper are airport satellite images from Google, and the target and background are labeled by straight lines in our scribbles.
+The airplane data used in the paper are airport satellite images from Google, and the airplanes and background are annotated sparsely in our scribbles.

 # Train
 '''